 The more stars, the better the vehicle protects its occupants.
-Vehicles that achieve the maximum five star occupant safety rating are also deemed to be a “safe pick” if they are fitted with certain crash-avoidance technologies, and if they posy are not too aggressive to other road users in a crash.
+Vehicles that achieve the maximum five star occupant safety rating are also deemed to be a “safe pick” if they are fitted with certain crash-avoidance technologies.
+The 'safer pick' vehicles give excellent protection and cause less serious injury to other road users in a crash.

 How safe is your car?

 How safe is your car? helps car buyers find the safest car in their price range.
 It includes both ANCAP and Used Car Safety Ratings vehicles.
 Younger drivers face many challenges when learning the complex skill of driving and face a high risk of being involved in a crash.
 Despite making up only about 15 per cent of all licence holders, the crashes which involve younger drivers (aged under 26 years) account almost a quarter of annual road fatalities*.
 Many drivers don’t realise the difference a 5 star rated car can make in saving a life.
 All road users are encouraged to choose the safest vehicle within their price range.